 - Remove the plant from the soil, rinse the roots, place in new, dry soil

-- Clean pots well beforehand (including the coasters!)
+- Clean pots well beforehand (including the saucers!)

-- Potting soil should focus on quality in the future – pre-steamed or sterile soil is less attractive to gnats
+- Pay attention to potting soil quality in the future – pre-steamed or sterile soil is less gnat-friendly

-Tip: Hydroponics or AIRY systems with substrates like expanded clay are significantly less susceptible.
+Tip: Hydroponics or AIRY systems with substrates like expanded clay are much less susceptible.

 So no mourning for fungus gnats – but rather joy in fresh air and healthy plants.